 What I will explain is how to make money with your account, how to get more instagram followers, and what other apps might come in handy on the way.

 Your products/services themselves might be all kinds of wonderful and still get no attention on Instagram.
 That’s not because you need to change the product but rather because you need to refurbish its visual appearance on the grid.

 It might seem like successful brands just draw the lucky straw because otherwise, how come their dress gets 2000 likes when your gets 20?
 There’s no lottery, it’s simple and applicable social media science that can be packed into a guide on how to use Instagram for business.

 There are a couple of main ingredients to a soon-to-be successful account.
 They will let you stand out even when the competition is tough.

 Make sure to use Instagram for Business

-Create a separate account (you can join it with your personal later for convenience) for Business.
+Create Instagram business account (you can join it with your personal later for convenience).

 You can do it by

 - Setting up a regular account